leodiazsanchez/statify/README.md

   Listen to your favorite tracks of the year by clicking any song in the Top Tracks section.

 - **Personalized Music Recommendations**
-  Based on your music preferences, Statify offers smart recommendations for new music that suits your vibe.
+  Based on your playlists, Statify offers smart recommendations for new music that suits your vibe.